Routes to the Chinese markets

 A local Chinese office is where a potential Chinese customer can make contact.

-This is good place to start if you are not planning your own business presence in China.
+This is a good place to start if you are not planning your business presence in China.

-It’s supplies a local contact for business in the local time zone, local language support, etc.
+It supplies a local contact for businesses in the local time zone, local language support, etc.

-It is normally a cost-effective way to start a presence in China.
+It is usually a cost-effective way to start a presence in China.

-Many of the country trade organisations support local office representation as well as local trade organisations.
+Many of the country's trade organisations support local office representation and local trade organisations.

 Chinese local licensing